MISTERSOFT/my-travel-way/README.md

 - Make the app a PWA
 - Caching map data with service worker
 - Make Firebase Hosting to cache request
+- Add friend system
+- Track user friends on the map

 ## In progress
-- Place maker to positionate user on the map
+- Track user movement on the map

 ## Done
 - Link the app to Firebase